AlpacaTravel/react-map-gl-alt/README.md

 The cloned transform can provide the ability to calculate zoom around and other various viewport calculations in a interaction controlled state.

+### Available Events

+All the current documented events are accessible in this implementation.
+All are available through using the MapEvents component with the prefix 'on', e.g. onClick, onLoad, onMouseMove, onDrag etc.

+* onStyleLoad
+* onResize
+* onWebGLContextLost
+* onWebGLContextRestored
+* onRemove
+* onDataLoading
+* onRender
+* onLoad
+* onData
+* onError
+* onMouseOut
+* onMouseDown
+* onMouseUp
+* onMouseMove
+* onTouchStart
+* onTouchEnd
+* onTouchMove
+* onTouchCancel
+* onClick
+* onDblClick
+* onContextMenu
+* onMoveStart
+* onMove
+* onMoveEnd
+* onZoomStart
+* onZoomEnd
+* onZoom
+* onBoxZoomCancel
+* onBoxZoomEnd
+* onBoxZoomStart
+* onRotateStart
+* onRotateEnd
+* onDragStart
+* onDragEnd
+* onDrag
+* onPitch

+Note: This component can be mounted many times in the children of the MapGL component, enabling you to have many different function interactions depending on what is mounted.
+There is support for multiple 'onClick' etc. listeners using this method.

 ## Controlling move animations